pfefferle/wordpress-webmention/readme.md

 ### 2.1.1 ###

-* nicer feedback for the WebMention endpoint
+* nicer feedback for the Webmention endpoint

 ### 2.1.0 ###